Preparing Your Child for Surgery: Tips for Parents

 Create a simple step-by-step story or timeline of what the day will entail, from arriving at the hospital to coming home.
 Include details about who they will meet, what the rooms might look like, and any procedures they might undergo before the surgery, like getting an IV.
 Use comforting and positive language to make the process seem less intimidating.

-Acknowledge your feelings and seek support from friends, family, or a counselor to talk through your anxieties.
+Acknowledge your feelings and seek support from friends, family, or a counsellor to talk through your anxieties.
 Practice self-care and stress-reduction techniques, such as deep breathing, meditation, or exercise, to stay calm and present for your child.
 Staying informed about the surgery and knowing what to expect can also help reduce your anxiety.

 Encourage your child to express their feelings and fears about the surgery.
 Listen attentively and validate their emotions, reassuring them that it’s okay to feel scared or worried.
 Engage in calming activities together, like reading or breathing exercises, to help them relax.